ablenmilla/ETS0069-15/python/README.md

 # str.isdigit
 The str.isdigit() method checks if a string contains only numeric digits.
 If the string includes letters, spaces, or special characters, it returns False

+# str.isalnum
+The isalnum() method checks whether a string consists only of alphabetic letters and digits, without any spaces or special characters.
+If all characters are alphanumeric, it returns True; otherwise, it returns False.
+This method is useful for validating user input, such as usernames or passwords that should contain only letters and numbers.

+# str.isspace
+The isspace() method determines if a string is made up entirely of whitespace characters, such as spaces, tabs, or newlines.
+If every character in the string is a whitespace character, it returns True; otherwise, it returns False.
+This method is commonly used to check for empty input or to validate formatting in text processing.

+# str.format
+The format() method is used for inserting values into a string by replacing placeholders {} with specified arguments.
+It supports both positional and keyword-based formatting, allowing for dynamic and readable text generation.
+This method is widely used for displaying messages, formatting reports, and constructing complex strings efficiently.